rocketweb-fed/prime-ui/pages/01.start/chapter.md

     category: docs
 ---

-# Introduction
+# Prime UI

-Welcome to **Prime UI Documentation** site.
+Welcome to the **Prime UI** documentation site.
 The purpose of this site is to provide quick reference for UI style and JS components used in RW Prime theme.